meekg33k/segment-amplitude/README.md

 ## Project Description

-Refer to ProjectDescription.md [https://facebook.github.io/react/] (https://facebook.github.io/react/) for a detailed description of the scope of this project.
+Refer to [Project Description] (https://facebook.github.io/react/) for a detailed description of the scope of this project.